nipunraj8/Attrition_Management_with_HR-Analytics/README.md

 A report summarizing the findings and recommendations to address the high attrition rates.

-A presentation to HR department and other stakeholders to communicate the findings and recommendations.
+An interactive dashboard to HR department and other stakeholders to communicate the findings and recommendations.

 ![image](https://user-images.githubusercontent.com/121822594/236524978-9cc37f75-982e-4539-8b42-5962c2968db0.png)